thenervelab/hippius-sdk/README.md

 2. **HTTP API Fallback**: If the RPC connection fails, the SDK automatically falls back to using the HTTP REST API (same approach as used in web browsers).

 This dual approach ensures maximum compatibility across different environments.
 The fallback happens automatically, so you don't need to worry about it.

-## Coming Soon

-The following features are planned for future releases:

-- Substrate blockchain integration for decentralized storage references
-- Storage management and data availability guarantees
-- Advanced metadata management and search
-- Support for multi-part uploads of large files

 ## Development